garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

-## Secure the device's Privileged EXEC Mode.
+## Secure the Privileged EXEC Mode.

-Go back to your Console Terminal and exit and re-enter Privileged EXEC Mode:
+Go back to your **Console Terminal** and exit and re-enter Privileged EXEC Mode:

 ```
 disable